makerlala/faceful/README.md

 ## Get started

+This gallery has two main components, (i) a web server based on Python Flask and (ii) an AI image processing server running on Tensorflow.
+These two components can run on the same machine or on different machines.
+If you run everything on a single machine, follow all these steps.
+If you run on two separate machines, run the install step on the machine that acts as object and face detection server.
+We recommend that you use a machine with GPU (e.g. a server with GPU or an Nvidia Jetson TX1/TX2) for this.

+### Install

 Create a folder where all related code and projects will be downloaded, then clone this repository.
 For example, in your home directory:
 ```
 cd ~